edmondatto/tech-management/README.md

 1. [How Stripe Built One of Silicon Valley's best Engineering Teams](http://firstround.com/review/How-Stripe-built-one-of-Silicon-Valleys-best-engineering-teams/)
 1. [The Total Talent Reboot: How This Startuo Overhauled Its Workforce](http://firstround.com/review/the-total-talent-reboot-how-this-startup-overhauled-its-workforce/)
 1. [The Anatomy of the Perfect Technical Interview From a Former Amazon VP](http://firstround.com/review/The-anatomy-of-the-perfect-technical-interview-from-a-former-Amazon-VP/)

+## Estimation/Planning
+[Evidence-based scheduling](http://www.joelonsoftware.com/items/2007/10/26.html) by Joel Spolsky.
+Might be a bit overkill, but you can get a lot of the same things out of Jira.